peteroupc/html3dutil/doc/tutorial-camera.md

 <a id=Other_Pages></a>
 ## Other Pages

-The following pages of mine on CodeProject also discuss this library:
+The following pages of mine on CodeProject also discuss the Geometry Utilities Library, formerly the Public-Domain HTML 3D Library:

 * [**_Public-Domain HTML 3D Library_**](http://www.codeproject.com/Tips/896839/Public-Domain-HTML-ThreeD-Library)
 * [**_Creating shapes using the Public Domain HTML 3D Library_**](http://www.codeproject.com/Tips/987914/Creating-shapes-using-the-Public-Domain-HTML-D-Lib)